JordanHagan/FireWisdom/README.md

 *"LDA finds topics as a group of words that have high co-occurrences among different documents.
 On the other side, documents from the similar mixture of topics should also be similar, such that they can be described by these topics in a "compact" way.
 So ideally the similarity in the latent topic space would imply the the similarity in both the observed word space as well as the document space - this is where the word "latent" in the name come from."*
 <sub><b>[Source](http://nbviewer.jupyter.org/github/dolaameng/tutorials/blob/master/topic-finding-for-short-texts/topics_for_short_texts.ipynb)</b></sub>

-**LDA is the NLP tool I chose to use for the final results of this project.**  It does a better job assigning clearer, easily identifiable topics.
-This is due to the ability of LDA to find and connects documents through the latent topic space.
-Examples outlining the difference below.
+**LDA is the NLP tool I chose to use for the final results of this project.**  In cases where the topic probabilities should remain fixed per document or in small data settings in which the additional variability too much NMF performs better.
+Because of LDA's handling of the probabilistic priors and ability of LDA to find and connects documents through the latent topic space it does a better job assigning clearer, easily identifiable topics (and secondary topics) with larger texts.

 ### NMF vs LDA
 #### Comparison between the top 10 words for each topic when identified using LDA vs. NMF